 As Anne Arundel County is governed by elected officials, it cannot guarantee the participation of "not less than one homeless individual or formally homeless individual" on the County Council, its policy making entity.
-Therefore, ACDS, on behalf of Anne Arundel County, will implement the procedures described herein to ensure various avenues for consulting with the homeless or ensuring homeless participation where possible.
+Therefore, ACDS, on behalf of Anne Arundel County, will implement the procedures described herein to ensure various avenues for consulting with the homeless and ensure the participation of homeless individuals when possible.

-ACDS is responsible for the staffing and oversight of the County's Homeless Coalition, which is Anne Arundel County's continuum of care entity and an equivalent policy making entity with regards to homeless issues.
+ACDS is responsible for the staffing and oversight of the County's Homeless Coalition, which is Anne Arundel County's Continuum of Care entity and an equivalent policy-making entity with regards to homeless issues.
 The Homeless Coalition is an active participant in the County's planning efforts for the development of its five year Consolidated Plan and annual Action Plan.
 The Homeless Coalition has representation from formally homeless people.
 ACDS will continue to utilize the Homeless Coalition to gain insight, direction, and policy guidance for the planning and implementation of its program for the homeless population.

-The Homeless Coalition conducts focus groups with homeless individuals at shelters and day resource centers to determine needs and provide insight in establishing goals and strategies for planning purposes.
-As part of ensuring that homeless participants are consulted when considering and making policies and decisions regarding ESG funded facilities, services, or other assistance, ACDS will conduct a focus groups at the ESG funded shelter as part of the County's five year consolidated planning process.
+Prior to the pandemic, the Homeless Coalition periodically conducts focus groups with homeless individuals at shelters and day resource centers to determine needs and provide insight to establish goals and strategies for planning purposes ACDS plans to conduct focus groups at the ESG funded shelter as part of the County's planning process which will ensure that homeless participants are consulted and considered when policies and decisions regarding ESG funded facilities, services or other assistance are made

-Additionally, as part of the ESG grant management, all agencies awarded funding will be required to meet the homeless participation requirement of having participation of not less than one homeless individual or formally homeless individual on their board of directors or other equivalent policy making entity.
+Additionally, as part of the ESG grant management, all agencies awarded funding will be required to meet the homeless participation requirement of having representation of not less than one homeless individual or formally homeless individual on their board of directors or other equivalent policy making entity.
 All ESG funded recipients will be encouraged to provide opportunities for employment or volunteer services for homeless clients of ESG funded shelters or programs.